Netflix's Next Backtrack: Movie Theaters

 To be clear, Netflix already has done some releases in theaters, but it's the exception they make to their usual rule.
 Sometimes for stars.
 Sometimes for awards eligibility.
 In fact, they bought a movie theater in Los Angeles to help with just that.
 But for years and years now, all we've heard is that they don't view the theatrical window as beneficial to their business.
 In fact, they view it as detrimental as it limits the reach of their films.

 That's undoubtedly technically true.
 Far more people have Netflix – 283M as of last week – than regularly go to movie theaters to see the latest and greatest movies from Hollywood.
-Even a worldwide phenomenon like Barbie last year likely saw something like 100M people see it in theaters.
+Even a worldwide phenomenon like Barbie last year likely had something around 100M people see it in theaters.
 Netflix makes it nearly impossible to compare apples to apples here with their ridiculous "hours viewed" metric (though not quite as ridiculous as comparing box office revenue year-to-year without accounting for inflation), but their top movie of the past few years was Red Notice, which had 364 million hours viewed.
 Given that the movie is almost exactly two hours long, this equates cleanly to 182M "views" – but that's per screen.
 Multiple people are often watching such screens at once, of course.

 We're too in the weeds, point is that Netflix viewership for top content easily dwarfs that of movie theaters.
 So yes, Netflix has a point, which is why they keep making it.
 And yet I still think their theatrical aversion is a mistake.